ANNA Logo

 FSCS protection

 Monzo protects up to £85,000 per business via FSCS.
-Tide funds are safeguarded under e-money rules (not FSCS).
+Tide partners with ClearBank; eligible funds are protected by FSCS up to £85,000.

 Fraud controls